No matter what kind of website you run and what product or service you sell, you can use these question examples to get inspired.

 10. What is the most important feature of our product?

-Tip: Target returning registered visitors.
+Tip: Target returning registered visitors with this question.

 11. Which of the following tools do you use?

-Tip: Target new registered users.
+Tip: Target your newly registered users.

 Ask your users what they would like to add.
 It will help you build a good product roadmap.

 Tip: Target returning registered visitors.
 You can use a survey on your website or in your product to ask this question, too: